Wojtek534/Geopolitics/README.md

 # Geopolitics
 World countries analyze by population, gdp and gdp per capita.
 Data visualisation on serveral maps.
-Project will be continued and published on webpage using shiny framework.

 Samples:
 # Europe by gdp per capita